 - When interpreting performance scores, participants should look first for atypical results in a single isolated distribution (as above) and relate these to IQC data on the day of analysis, and then for shifts or trends over a number of distributions which might indicate a method related problem.
 Note that the C score always increases when the B score changes in either direction, so that this will occur when bias shifts and again if a correction is made.
 Only after a full period of stable performance (with or without a change in bias) will the C score decrease to low levels.
 The graphical elements of cumulative reports show this clearly in relation to acceptable limits of performance (not all schemes) and the overall behaviour of different method groups.
 Attempts should be made to correlate trends and/or shifts in bias with IQC data, which in turn should indicate whether changes in personnel, data reduction, procedures, calibration or instruments are implicated. - Calculation of Analytical Performance Scores for Concentration, morphology & motility Laboratory performance is reported as a cumulative mean running Score using the UK NEQAS ABC system.
 A brief overview of this system is outlined in appendix 2.
-Examples of the report format are shown below (Fig 1-3).
-Current performance limits are detailed in Appendix 1. - Calculation of Analytical Performance Scores for Interpretive Morphology Scheme Laboratory Performance is not currently scored for this scheme.
-This is under 6 monthly rev

-Laboratory Performance is not currently scored for this scheme.
-This is under 6 monthly review by the Andrology Steering Committee.
-Current suggested performance limits are detailed in Appendix 1.
-An example of the report format is shown below (Fig 4).
-The performance criteria are based on penalty points where Participants get 1 penalty point for disagreement with the consensus.

-Calculation of Analytical Performance Scores for Embryology Scheme
+Examples of the report format are shown below (Fig 24).
+Current performance limits are detailed in Appendix 2. - Calculation of Analytical Performance Scores for Interpretive Morphology Scheme Laboratory Performance is scored for this scheme from April 2017.
+Current performance limits are detailed in Appendix 2.
+An example of the report format is shown below (Fig 5).
+The performance criteria are based on penalty points where Participants get 1 penalty point for disagreement with the consensus. - Calculation of Analytical Performance Scores for Embryology Scheme

 Laboratory Performance is scored for this scheme (April 2013) and is based on 'matching' with the target values (TVs) and penalty point accumulation.
 No penalty points are accrued for a 'match' with the consensus target value (TV); one point is accrued for one step either way from the TV; a maximum of two penalty points are accrued for two or more steps either way from the TV.
-An example of the report format is shown below (Fig 5 & 6).
-Only national grading scheme parameters i.e. cell number, evenness, fragmentation, blastocyst expansion, inner cell mass and trophectoderm are used to monitor satisfactory performance.
+An example of the report format is shown below (Fig 6).
+Only national grading scheme parameters i.e. cell number, even-ness, fragmentation, blastocyst expansion, inner cell mass and trophectoderm are used to monitor satisfactory performance.
 Embryo suitability for freezing and quality ranking are not, as clinics may have different policies/criteria for this.
 Therefore, this part of the scheme is for interpretive/educational purposes only and for use in the 'hub and spoke' reports for comparing inter-laboratory variation.
-Current performance limits are detailed in Appendix 1.
-This is under 6 monthly review by the Embryology Steering Committee.
+Current performance limits are detailed in Appendix 2.